nabilfp/spectrabench/README.md

 ## ⚡ Quick Start (Ghost Mode)

-You don't even need to `git clone`.
 Run the benchmark directly from the repository into your system's volatile memory.

 ### 🐧 For Linux (Debian, Ubuntu, RHEL, Arch)